N.C. Gov. McCrory cries voter fraud amid calls to concede

 — Tricia Cotham (@triciacotham) November 21, 2016

-McCrory became the subject of both state and nationwide scrutiny for his support of a controversial piece of legislation that required transgender people to use the restrooms that correspond with their biological sex, rather than gender identity.
-The measure, often referred to as the “Bathroom Bill,” also limited protections for LGBT people under state antidiscrimination law and forbid the passage of local measures that seek to offer additional protection.
+McCrory became the subject of both state and nationwide scrutiny for his support of a controversial piece of legislation that required transgender people to use the restrooms that correspond with their biological sex rather than their gender identity.
+The measure, often referred to as the “bathroom bill,” also limited protections for LGBT people under state antidiscrimination law and forbade the passage of local measures that seek to offer additional protection.

-A number of major businesses, entertainers and athletic organizations such as the NBA and NCAA boycotted North Carolina after McCrory signed the bill, which U.S. Attorney General Loretta Lynch ultimately deemed in violation federal civil rights legislation.
+A number of major businesses, entertainers and athletic organizations, such as the NBA and NCAA, boycotted North Carolina after McCrory signed the bill, which U.S. Attorney General Loretta Lynch ultimately deemed in violation federal civil rights legislation.

 “It’s clear that voters wanted to put an end to Gov. McCrory’s destructive and discriminatory policies that continually damaged this great state’s reputation,” Mark Jewell, president of the North Carolina Association of Educators, said in a joint statement issued by the NCAE and the State Employees Association of North Carolina (SEANC) Monday.
 “He should respect the democratic process and concede immediately.
 Our state deserves better than this.”